openstack/manila/doc/source/devref/architecture.rst

 * api: component that receives http requests, converts commands and communicates with other components via the queue or http
 * Auth Manager: component responsible for users/projects/and roles.
 Can backend to DB or LDAP.
 This is not a separate binary, but rather a python class that is used by most components in the system.
 * scheduler: decides which host gets each volume
-* volume: manages dynamically attachable block devices.
+* share: manages shared filesystems.